-As of December 31, 2014, there were 7,000 RSUs outstanding under the 2013 LTIP.
-These RSUs were granted to our directors in June 2014 and will vest in three equal annual installments based on continuous service, payable in Common Shares at the time of vesting.
+As of December 31, 2015, there were 9,799 RSUs outstanding under the 2013 LTIP.
+These RSUs were granted to our directors in 2015 and 2014 and vest in three equal annual installments based on continuous service, payable in Common Shares at the time of vesting.